UPDATE 2-Soccer-Swansea reach League Cup final as Hazard sees red

 (Adds details, quotes)

-LONDON Jan 23 Swansea City scored another victory for the underdog as they knocked out Chelsea to reach the League Cup final but Wednesday's second leg is more likely to be remembered for the bizarre sending off of Eden Hazard for kicking a ballboy.
+LONDON Jan 23 Swansea City scored another victory for the underdog as they kept Chelsea at bay to reach the League Cup final but Wednesday's second leg is more likely to be remembered for the bizarre sending off of Eden Hazard for kicking a ballboy.

 As Swansea players and fans celebrated, the post-match focus swiftly turned to Hazard who was kicked out after 81 minutes.